GabeScott/standard-works-vault/General Conference/1974 October - The Savior’s Program for the Care of the Aged.md

 “I guess so.”

-And then I said, “The Savior said, ‘I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live.’
-(John 11:25.)
-And ‘In my Father’s house are many mansions: if it were not so, I would have told you.’”
-(John 14:2.)
+And then I said, “The Savior said, ‘I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live.’ ([[John 11.25|John 11:25]].)
+And ‘In my Father’s house are many mansions: if it were not so, I would have told you.’” ([[John 14.2|John 14:2]].)
 And I went on with several scriptures about the resurrection.

 Then finally as I concluded I said, “Your husband will live again.
 He will be resurrected.”
 I said, “Do you believe that?”
 I couldn’t tell whether she did or not; I just knew she wasn’t comforted.
 So I said to her, “Do you believe in prayer?”